Our stories on the various NDIS budget categories are always popular and the information provided by the NDIS can change.

 - Intensive behaviour intervention.

-A Positive Behavioural Support Plan (PBS Plan) should aim to improve your quality of life by outlining strategies that may help you to limit or cease behaviours of concern (challenging behaviours).
-This might include strategies to help you cope with feeling overwhelmed or extreme emotions.
+A behavioural support plan aims to improve quality of life by outlining strategies that may help a person to limit or cease behaviours of concern.

-In most cases, a PBS Plan can only be developed by practitioners who are considered suitably qualified by the NDIS Quality and Safeguards Commission.
-This means they must be a registered NDIS specialised behaviour support provider.
+In most cases, a behavioural support plan can only be developed by an NDIS registered behaviour support practitioner who is considered suitably qualified and approved by the NDIS Quality and Safeguards Commission.

 We can help you.

 Talk to Leap in! about the best way to prepare for your NDIS Plan or Plan Review meeting.